Does what happens at YC stay at YC? – TechCrunch

 The best curated communities allow participants to safely, and freely, share personal experiences, debate, and even disagree.
 Part of that safety comes from what some see as a common rule within communities: don’t share private information publicly.

-Per YC, respecting privacy is a key rule for anyone who joins Bookface, an internal messaging forum that includes some 6,000 founders of the YC commnunity, from alumni to management to current batch companies.
+Per YC, respecting privacy is a key rule for anyone who joins Bookface, an internal messaging forum that includes some 6,000 founders of the YC community, from alumni to management to current batch companies.
 Founders log in daily, asking for introductions to a crypto accountant or bringing up a recent job posting for crowdsourced suggestions, among other topics.

-“We ask that founders don’t share anything from the forum with anyone outside of YC, as this is a community built on trust and privacy,” Lindsay Wiese-Amos, Y Combinator head of communications, told TechCrunch.
+“We ask that founders don’t share anything from the forum with anyone outside of YC, as this is a community built on trust and privacy,” Lindsay Wiese-Amos, Y Combinator head of communications, tells TechCrunch.

 It’s more than a polite request.
 Amos said that when a company is accepted into YC, the founders must sign investment documents, one of which is its founder ethics policy.
 Within the policy, there are guidelines around the Bookface forum, including the language: “Don’t share anything in the Forum, or any links to the content posted to it, with anyone outside of YC.”

-YC claims that when a founder breaks the rules, it reaches out to them with a warning, and if the rule is broken multiple times, they are removed from the community.
+YC claims that when a founder breaks the rules, it reaches out to them with a warning, and if the rule is broken multiple times, that individual is removed from the community.

 When a startup is removed from the YC community, YC “generally” returns the shares to the company, though it says there are exceptions.
 In Damer’s case, says Amos, her “co-founder is still actively working on Prolific, and both he and Prolific remain part of the YC community.”